ProgressNS/nativescript-ui-samples-angular/README.md

+## !!!
+IMPORTANT: Issues related to UI for NativeScript are logged in the https://github.com/telerik/nativescript-ui-feedback repository.
+Please do not use this repository to log issues !!!

 # Welcome
 This repository contains the source code of the UI for NativeScript samples application demonstrating the Angular 2.0 directives.
 The repository does not contain the source code of UI for NativeScript itself but rather uses the npm package of  `nativescript-telerik-ui-pro` [![npm](https://img.shields.io/npm/v/nativescript-telerik-ui-pro.svg)](https://www.npmjs.com/package/nativescript-telerik-ui-pro) or `nativescript-telerik-ui` [![npm](https://img.shields.io/npm/v/nativescript-telerik-ui.svg)](https://www.npmjs.com/package/nativescript-telerik-ui).